foxcodenine/tutorials/udemy_courses/Master_Laravel_8_for_Beginners_and_Intermediate/notes/09-composer_and_npm.md

     $ php artisan serve

 ### ------ Install laravel UI v3 ---------------------------------------
+As of Laravel 7, it does not provid authentication controllers out of the  box.
+To install the Auth Controllers do:

     <!-- $ composer require laravel/ui 3.0.0 --> // this has produce an error so i used: